Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 ### Interval Knob

-The interval knob provides release pulse sequences between 0.05 second and 1 second.
+The interval knob (1) provides release pulse sequences between 0.05 second and 1 second.

 ### Interval Switch

-The INTRVL switch provides the option of a 10x multiplier of the set value of the interval knob.
-In the NORM position, the interval knob value is the trigger timer.
+The INTRVL switch (2) provides the option of a 10x multiplier of the set value of the interval knob.
+In
+the NORM position, the interval knob value is the trigger timer.

 ### Quantity Knob

-Controls how many stores are released per impulse.
+The quantity knob (3) controls how many stores are released per impulse.

 Selecting "1" places the AWRU into single manual bombing mode; one push of the bomb release button releases one bomb.